Pennsylvania Theft / Larceny Law

 Pennsylvania Theft/Larceny Laws: Related Resources

 Theft can be as simple as shoplifting and as complex as a diamond heist.
 In either scenario, the prosecution must prove beyond the shadow of a doubt that the defendant took the property knowing he or she had no rightful claim to that property.
-Learn more about your theft case by having a Pennsylvania criminal defense attorney review the facts of your case for free.
+A skilled attorney will be able to effectively challenge the prosecution's claims.
+Learn more about your theft case by contacting a Pennsylvania criminal defense attorney.